silentdiverchris/Archivist/README.md

 To make the encryption work you need to either add the password to use to the EncryptionPassword section of the configuration file, or put it in a text file and specify the full path in the EncryptionPasswordFile setting.

 Obviously this is a plain-text password in a file of one kind or another so definitely to be done with some consideration as to how good an idea that is, especially if the configuration or password files themselves are archived by the system.

-You could end up with a nicely encrypted set of files with the password considerately provided in plain text nearby.
+You could end up with a nicely encrypted set of files with the password conveniently provided in plain text nearby.

 # AESCrypt

 It uses AESCrypt to do the encryption rather than a built-in library, the reason being that I routinely use AESCrypt's explorer extension to decrypt these files to view and alter my little credential files and want the encryption to be done by the same code I'm expecting to decrypt it with.

-To enable enctyption you'll need to manually install AESCrypt from https://www.aescrypt.com/.
+To enable encryption you'll need to manually install AESCrypt from https://www.aescrypt.com/.
 Thanks to Paketizer for this great utility and being happy for me to involve their product in my utility.

 Once it's installed, add the path to the executable to the appsettings.json file as AESEncryptPath, see App settings, below.

-Encryption is disabled by default, to enable it, EncryptOutput to true in the source directories in the configuration file and/or define one or more secure dictories.
+Encryption is disabled by default, to enable it, set EncryptOutput to true in the source directories in the configuration file and/or define one or more secure directories.

 If the path to the exe isn't specified then no encryption will be attempted.
 If the path is specified but not found, an error will be reported and obviously nothing will be encrypted.

 # Parameters
 There is only one parameter to the executable Archivist.exe, which is optional.
 It defines the name of the job to run eg. 'DailyBackup' or 'BackupMusic'.
+Job names cannot contain spaces.

 If no parameter is supplied, the system will run the job named in the app settings 'RunJobName'.